Drone29/cpp-argparser/readme.md

     parser.addArgument<bool>("-b, --bool")
           .help("bool arbitrary argument with alias and implicit value");

-Alias is specified by comma in the same string.
-One argument can have only one alias
+Alias is specified by comma in the same string

 **NOTE:** Argument name and alias should be of the same type:
-`if name starts with -, alias should also start with -`:
+`if name starts with -, aliases should also start with -`:

      parser.addArgument<int>("i, integer", {"v_int"}); //VALID
      parser.addArgument<int>("-i, --integer", {"v_int"}); //VALID